 Coconut Cream Frosting

 Scoop the solid portion off the top of a can of coconut milk (it will leave clear coconut oil in the can).
-Refrigerate the can of coconut milk, if there is no or very little solid coconut cream at the top of the can.
+Alternatively, you can use a small can of coconut cream or refrigerate the can of coconut milk (if there is no or very little solid coconut cream at the top of the can).